endurantgames/cosmiclegends/src/classes/monarch.md

     You can use each Power Word as a Core Power Word once during the current Storyline without paying any Might.

+Noblesse Oblige

+:   You feel an obligation to protect the ordinary people of the world.
+    Add 2 to the dice pool to advance the Rescue goal.
+If the bystanders are your subjects, also add the Volume to the dice pool.

+Remote Palace

+:   You have a hidden base of operations somewhere in your distant
+    monarchy.
+    When you make a skill roll in that base, add 2 to the dice pool.

+Righteous Rage

+:   If you are below half Health, add 2 to the dice pool to
+    advance the Smash goal.

 :::::::::::::::::::::::::::::::::::::

 ### Volume 2 Abilities